interactive learning

 Check with your teacher about specific investigations.

-These labs encourage you to develop questions as you explore and play them.
+These labs encourage you to develop questions as you explore and play with them.

 • RNA Virtual Lab: In this lab, you'll play the role of a molecular engineer by solving RNA folding puzzles.